Simon-Ing/Cosmo_Ai/README.md

 ```sh
 bin/makeimage [-S] -x x -y y -s sigma -X chi -E einsteinR -n n -I imageSize -N name
 ```

+A new version with additional features is under construction; see `Python/makeimage.py`.

 + `-S` uses SphereSimulator instead of the default point mass simulator
 + `x` and `y` are the coordinates of the actual source